drshahizan/HPDP/assignment/submission/ass1/sheemart/case_study1a/readme.md

 -  Selecting the right chart type is important.
 Column charts are excellent for comparing values across different categories, making them suitable for various analytical purposes.

 -  To choose chart type, In the Chart Editor on the right, click on **'Setup'**.
 Under **'Chart type'**, select **'Column chart'**.

+-  It ensures the data is visualized in a way that emphasizes comparisons between different categories, enhancing the viewer's understanding.

 -  To colour the columns, Click on a column to select them all.
 Right-click and choose **'Format data series'**.
 Under **'Fill color'**, pick the color that desire.

+-  This differentiation aids in emphasizing specific data points, patterns, or trends, making it easier for viewers to identify and interpret critical information within the chart.

 <p align="center">
     <img src="https://github.com/drshahizan/HPDP/assets/89633522/5b81e60a-fbd5-4520-85b9-21e4ef7a8c2a.jpg" width = "600">